How to Build Customer Loyalty

 Issues and problems are a part of doing business.
 Failures represent ideal opportunities for strengthening customer loyalty AND satisfaction.
 Although it seems ironic, welcoming the occasional failure may be a prudent business practice.

 The real difficulty lies in the fact that years of routine and successful business relations with customers often raises expectations and standards—which becomes increasingly hard to sustain over the long term.
-Very loyal customers are often the ones most likely to be hurt when small mistakes are made so understanding how to build on that loyalty is critical.
+Very loyal customers are often the ones most likely to be hurt when small mistakes are made so understanding how to build customer loyalty is critical.

-Customer loyalty stems from the quality of your products or service AND very often from how you handle situations in which customer expectations have NOT been met.
+Loyalty stems from the quality of your products or service AND very often from how you handle situations in which customer expectations have NOT been met.

 Understanding the importance of continually building and improving customer loyalty is crucial to building and maintaining a successful business.
 And one of the easiest ways, and most opportune moments are when negative things happen.